Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Sensation of a foreign object in the eye

 The symptoms of rosacea may resemble other dermatologic conditions, such as acne.
-Always consult your doctor for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

-Rosacea is usually diagnosed with a complete medical history and physical examination.
+Rosacea is usually diagnosed with a complete medical history and physical exam.

-Specific treatment for rosacea will be determined by your doctor based on:
+Specific treatment for rosacea will be discussed with you by your healthcare provider based on:

 Your age, overall health, and medical history